 |Hot Pepper Seeds - 'Hungarian Wax Hot' Be the first one to write a review|

-Vegetable Description: Since the mid 16th century, the Hungarians have performed culinary marvels with both hot and sweet peppers.
+About Hungarian Wax Hot Pepper: Since the mid 16th century, the Hungarians have performed culinary marvels with both hot and sweet peppers.
 Hungarian Hot Wax peppers come from a cross between the mild banana pepper, native to Hungary, with hot chile peppers.
 This new variety of hot pepper came to the United States in 1932 and gained immediate popularity.

 Write a review | No reviews for this product.